Cara Matthew explores Greenland's rugged coastline on a small ship expedition.

 Whatever your motivations, embarking on a voyage to the Arctic is an incredibly personal journey.
 Exploring diverse and fascinating Arctic islands – and traveling to Greenland, particularly – has the potential to change your perspective and leave you better than when you began your adventure.
-Cara Nunnenmacher, one of our Polar Travel Advisers since 2008, recently had the opportunity to travel to Greenland and agreed to share her experience with our readers.
+Cara Matthew, a Polar Travel Adviser since 2008, had the opportunity to travel to Greenland and agreed to share her experience with our readers.

 A Taste of Greenland: Scoresbysund, King Oscar Fjord & Ittoqqortoormiit

 “I’ve always wanted to go to Greenland, and so I recently went on an arctic expedition to East Greenland and toured 2 fjord systems,” says Cara.
 “One is Scoresbysund, which is the longest fjord system in the world, and it was absolutely beautiful.
 Then, we also explored another fjord system just north of that, called King Oscar Fjord.”

 At the entrance to Scoresbysund, Cara had an immediate opportunity to immerse herself in the culture of Greenland, which has constantly been inhabited for 5,000 years.